benjaminocampo/navierstokes_mirror/docs/lab4/docs.md

 ## reactburst

-During the migration, we dealed with the function *step*, i.e, implement that procedure in such a way that is executed in the device.
-This version was called *reactburst* since step was computed by the GPU, but *react* was still performed by the CPU (without changes from the lab 3).
-This is how the execution of step
+During the migration, we dealt with the function `step`, i.e, implement that procedure in such a way that is executed in the device.
+This version was called `reactburst` since step was computed by the GPU, but `react` was still performed by the CPU (without changes from the lab 3).
+This is how the execution of `step`
 is:

 ![migration_step](res/migration_imgs/graph-dependency.png)